bpocallaghan/titan/README.md

 - test in admin starter
 - Page Builder
-- add publish --core to copy the 'core' files
 - add titan:publish --type=banner (to copy all banner files to application) -
 - create new packages for